segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 ## Step 4: Create Computed Traits and Predictions

-After linking your customer data to Flex using a Unify space, you can set up [Computed Traits](#computed-traits) and [Predictions](#predictions) to better understand your users.
+After linking your customer data to Flex through a Unify space, you can set up [Computed Traits](#computed-traits) and [Predictions](#predictions) to better understand your users.

 > warning "Complete an interaction in Flex before creating computed traits in Segment"
 > Before you can create computed traits in Segment, you must confirm your customer identifier settings and then complete a customer interaction in Flex.